nirvantyagi/versa/README.md

 ## Installation/Build

 The packages and benchmarks are easy to compile from source.
 The following sequence of commands may be helpful especially if on a fresh machine.
+A `Dockerfile` has also been provided which will run the equivalent of these commands and spin up an instance of Ubuntu.

 Install basic prerequisites and dependencies:
 ```